 Ready?
 Okay, great.
 Let’s do this.

-How to do user experience journey mapping in 10 steps
+How to create a user experience journey map in 10 steps

 UX journey mapping is as time-consuming or as fast as you want it to be.
 That all depends on how much research you do and how much you disagree with your colleagues (not kidding).
 Whether it takes you 5 hours of work or 45 hours, this is the process you should follow.